 FMLA guarantees the employee this time off, and it reserves the continuation of their health benefits and reserves their same job position upon their return.
-If you return from your leave of absence to find that your position was given away or your workplace dismisses you, you may need a lawyer for FMLA violation Los Angeles.
+If you return from your leave of absence to find that your position was given away or your workplace dismisses you, you may need a lawyer.

 Requesting FMLA Leave

 The military provisions of the FMLA can be exercised intermittently.
 Employees should give notice at least 30 days in advance or as soon as practicable so that their employer can prepare for their absence.